loudove/pysimpp/doc/cluster.md

 |:----------------------------|
 | **[Fig. 1](./figures/ctac.jpg)**: The molecular model for CTAC.
 The atomic units of carbon, nitrogen, and hydrogens are colored cyan, blue, and white, respectively. |

 The cluster command can be used to trace and analyse the micelles formed in the simulation cell.
 There is no need to run the pysimpp form the simulation directory.
 You just have to use the path (absolute or relative) for the files provided in the arguments.
 For simplicity, in the following is assumed that the script runs from the simulation directory where all the required files reside.
-The output files are always written in the directory where the trajectory file resides.
+The output files/folder are always written in the simulation directory where the trajectory and topology files resides.

 ### Elementary

-To perform the clusters analysis, two arguments required: a) the molecular species forming the clusters are provided in a comma separated list with the `-molname` argument, and b) the radii of the atoms in the system are provided in a file given in the `-radii` argument (see [here](#radii-file-format) ).
+To perform the analysis, two arguments are required, namely the molecular species forming the clusters and the radii of the atomic units in the system.
+The constituent species' names are provided as a comma separated list to the `-molname` argument, and the radii of the atoms are given in a file through the `-radii` argument (see [here](#radii-file-format) ).

-Therefore, the simplest command to trace the clusters (micelles) formed by CTAC in the simulation cell, is:
+Therefore, the simplest command to trace the micelles formed by CTAC in the simulation cell, is:

     pysimpp cluster -molname CTAC -radii radii.txt ./npt.xtc